The Cost of Living in Hawaii in 2020

 Renting in Hawaii is much more expensive than most places on the mainland – and it all depends on location.
 For example, a studio on Oahu can range from $800 to more than $1,200 per month and that’s not including utilities.
 A one-bedroom apartment or home can range from about $800 to more than $1,200 per month and a two-bedroom apartment or a house will start at $1,800 per month.
 Looking at a luxurious, new one-bedroom condo?
 Expect to fork out at least $3,000 a month.

-You can always opt to live outside of Honolulu’s center or even consider the outer islands – the Big Island’s Hilo is nearly 49 to 56 percent lower than Honolulu, plus offers a laidback and relaxing small-town vibe that may be appealing than the hustle and bustle of the city.
+You can always opt to live outside of Honolulu’s center or even consider the other Hawaiian Islands – the Big Island’s Hilo is nearly 49 to 56 percent lower than Honolulu, plus offers a laidback and relaxing small-town vibe that may be appealing than the hustle and bustle of the city.

 If you’re looking to buy, the median sales price of a single-family home is $835,000 – a new record high, as of 2019.
 The median sales price for a condo on Oahu is $461,500.
 Despite the high prices though, Oahu continues to see a growth in home and condo sales.